 Hello Podgers!
-It’s time for Halloween – and in a big way.
-I’m ashamed that it’s almost the end of September and I have barely started Halloween crafting.
+It's time for Halloween – and in a big way.
+I'm ashamed that it's almost the end of September and I have barely started my Halloween crafts.
 I gotta get on the stick this weekend.
-Black glitter isn’t going to sprinkle itself!
+Black glitter isn't going to sprinkle itself!

-Luckily Man Podger David has begun Halloween crafting, so he is totally saving my butt this week.
+Luckily Man Podger David has begun Halloween crafting, so he is totally saving my butt this week with his Halloween blocks.
 These Mod Podged vintage Halloween blocks will make a great addition to your home decor, especially to those decorative mantles that so many of you do.
 Here is the complete tutorial, straight from David.

 You will need: